Last Modified: September 2, 2020

 d) An audit log is generated and maintained for every activity performed above.

 Scout Enterprise uses a limited number of third-party tools to assist Soroco in providing a few services.
 These third-party providers perform technical operations such as database and application monitoring, data analytics, error tracking and customer support software tools.
 These third parties may access, process, or store certain Personal Data of users while providing these services.

 Most of these third-party tools are installed within Scout server and process data only within the server (i.e. at no time is data moved outside) and only in a manner that is strictly based on the Customer’s instructions.

 A few of these (listed below) may access, process, or store certain Personal Data of users outside of Scout while providing these services.

 - Mixpanel is a product analytics service that is used to track user interaction within a web application.
-We use mix panel to track user behaviour in the form of clicks and movement between screens within the Scout application to analyse and improve the product.
+We use mix panel to track user behavior in the form of clicks and movement between screens within the Scout application to analyze and improve the product.

 - Sentry is an open source application monitoring and error tracking platform used to identify issues in real time.
 We use sentry to collect error and crash logs for every user and continuously monitor and resolve issues.